-The search space the experiment generated with the hyperparameters of ml\multilayer\perceptron\classifier and the parameters of Spark.
+The search space of the experiment is generated with the hyperparameters of ml_multilayer_perceptron_classifier and the parameters of Spark.
 Although MLlib can run a great number of algorithms featuring supervised and unsupervised learning, the chosen algorithm for classification is the feedforward artificial neural network constituting the fundamentals of deep learning.
 The hyperparameter layers is not involved in the tuning process.
 The reason is that the number of features does not change after feature selection.
 Further, it is not possible to change the number of features in the output layer since the type of classification is binary.
 In the first layer,